Eight Forest Lane

 To the sauce, add in the cooked pasta and a little of the reserved pasta water to loosen up the sauce.
 Add more water if needed and toss the pasta through the sauce until all of the pasta is completely coated and the sauce is silky smooth and creamy.

-Vegan vodka pasta in a large pot.
+The finished vegan vodka pasta in the pot.

 Recipe FAQs